Isabella Plains

 The level of cultural diversity witnessed in Isabella Plains was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Isabella Plains had a higher cultural diversity than most local markets, with 23.6% of its population born overseas and 20.8% speaking a language other than English at home.
-Christianity was the predominant religion in Isabella Plains, comprising 47.8% of its population.
-The category 'Other' was notably overrepresented in Isabella Plains at 2.3%, compared to 1.0% across the Australian Capital Territory.
+Christianity was the predominant religion in Isabella Plains, comprising 47.8% of the population.
+The category 'Other' was notably overrepresented in Isabella Plains compared to Australian Capital Territory, with 2.3% versus 1.4%.

 Frequently Asked Questions - Diversity